sriramm04/IMDB_Webscape_using_python_and_Tableau/README.md

 The Tableau dashboard provides several interactive visualizations:

-1. **Top Film Makers by Total Number of Movies**: This bar chart displays the top directors based on the total number of movies in the top 1000 list.
-It allows users to explore the most prolific directors in IMDb's top-rated movies.
+1. **Film Makers by Movie Rating**: Explore the top directors based on the average rating of their movies within the top 1000 list.
+Hover over each director to view additional details such as their total number of movies and the highest-rated movie they directed.

-2. **Top Film Makers by Ratings of Movies**: This bar chart showcases directors based on the cumulative ratings of their movies in the top 1000 list.
-Users can identify directors whose movies have received the highest ratings.
+2. **Top Movies by Rating**: Get a glimpse of the highest-rated movies in IMDb's top 1000 list.
+Hover over each movie to see details like its release year, director, and genre.
+Discover the cinematic masterpieces that have garnered the highest viewer ratings.

+3. **Movies by Votes**: Understand which movies have received the most votes from IMDb enthusiasts.
+Hover over each movie to access information about its release year, director, and genre.
+Discover the films that have captured the attention and engagement of the audience.

+4. **Genre by Movie Counts**: Uncover the most prevalent movie genres among the top-rated films.
+Hover over each genre to see the number of movies in that category and the percentage it represents.
+Identify which genres dominate the list and are favored by IMDb enthusiasts.

-3. **Movies by Year and Total Ratings**: This line chart illustrates the distribution of movies by release year and their total ratings.
-It helps users understand how the IMDb ratings have evolved over the years.
+5. **Movies by Release Year**: Explore the distribution of movies by their release years.
+Hover over each year to view the total number of movies released in that year and their cumulative ratings.
+Gain insights into how IMDb's top 1000 list spans various decades and eras of filmmaking.

-4. **Top 10 Movie Genres**: A pie chart highlights the top 10 movie genres based on their frequency in the top 1000 list.
-Users can see which genres are the most popular among top-rated movies.

 ## Access the Interactive Dashboard

 You can explore the interactive version of this IMDb movie analysis by visiting the following link: [IMDb Interactive Dashboard]([your_tableau_dashboard_link_here](https://public.tableau.com/app/profile/sriram.v4931/viz/ImdbWebScrapeDashboard/Dashboard1)).

-Feel free to explore the dashboard to gain deeper insights into the top-rated movies on IMDb.
+Feel free to dive into the dashboard to gain deeper insights into the top-rated movies on IMDb, and use the tooltips to access additional information.
 Enjoy your journey through the world of cinema!

 For any questions or further information, please contact sriramvenky004@gmail.com.